Monodromy groups of polynomials of composition length 2: Higher compositions

-Let $k$ be an algebraically closed field of characteristic $0$.
+Let $k$ be a field of characteristic $0$.
 In this section we demonstrate some ways in which the results and techniques of this paper can be used to obtain lower bounds for kernels also in case of composition of more than two indecomposable polynomials.
-The most straightforward conclusion of this form is possible in the setting of Theorem \ref{thm:arbnons}, in which the indecomposability of $g$ is indeed not necessary to obtain the large kernel conclusion (in the absence of a Ritt move for $f=g\circ h$), see \cite[Corollary 4.4]{KNR24}.
-Below are some additional considerations.